-3. If you have multiple repositories configured in your environment, deploy the following plugin on all the nodes in your cluster.
+3. If you have multiple repositories configured in your environment, deploy the following plugin on the nodes in which you want to install DP software - DP Platform, the apps, and the agents on the clusters.

-'''

 yum install yum-plugin-priorities

-'''